Gary Ballance: Domestic career

 He obtained a sports scholarship in 2006 to Harrow and then moved to Derbyshire as an overseas player where he shared dressing room with his relative Dave Houghton, a fact which he barely knew at that time.
 Ballance signed for Derbyshire for the 2006 season, playing exclusively in their second XI.
 He made his List A debut for Derbyshire against West Indies A on 6 August 2006 during a tour match and scored a fluent 48 which helped Derbyshire to win the match by 30 runs.
 At the end of that season it was noted in Wisden that he was seen as a "real prospect".
 His 2007 season was also entirely spent in the Derbyshire second XI, with Ballance finishing as the side's leading runscorer with 390 in 6 innings, including two centuries.

 His talent was immediately spotted by Geoffrey Boycott who recommended him and his parents to join Yorkshire.
-He joined the Yorkshire Academy in 2008 at the end of the 2007 season as an overseas player after a brief spell at Debyshire which lasted for two seasons and he eventually attended the Leeds Metropolitan University where he studied only five lectures of a sports course, having dropped out after a year or so.
+He joined the Yorkshire Academy in 2008 at the end of the 2007 season as an overseas player after a brief spell at Derbyshire which lasted for two seasons and he eventually attended the Leeds Metropolitan University where he studied only five lectures of a sports course, having dropped out after a year or so.
 It was his academy contract with Yorkshire which allowed him to be eligible to begin a university course at the Leeds Metropolitan University.
 He made his first-class debut for Yorkshire against Kent during the 2008 English cricket seasonat the St Lawrence Ground, Canterbury, on 11 July 2008.

 He teamed up with Joe Root at Yorkshire since his move to the club in 2008 and has since maintained a close bond with the latter.
 He made his T20 debut for Yorkshire against Warwickshire County Cricket Club on 4 July 2010 during the 2010 Friends Provident T20.

 He also spent his English county offseason time in Zimbabwe playing for Mid West Rhinos at the Logan Cup where he gained his first taste of captaincy.
 He played in the 2010–11 Logan Cup and 2011–12 Logan Cup before returning to England again.

 He broke into the Yorkshire first team in 2011 and since then he became a regular member for the club.
 His consistent performances led him to be in contention to be selected for England Lions squad for a limited-overs tour of Australia in February 2013, where Ballance made three half-centuries despite England Lions being on the receiving end on every tour match.
 He pushed his case for selection into England senior national team after hammering centuries for England Lions against Australia and Bangladesh A during the 2013 season.